ketandogra/Bigmart/README.md

     Apply filters and sorting based on categories and price.

     Enable functionality for creating product wishlists and managing a shopping cart.

-    Access an Admin Dashboard containing product and user information.

 ## Project Usage instruction